 Reba also sat down for an interview with People magazine only two days after the crash.
-In her first television interview since the tragedy six months later, she explained the decision to Oprah.
+In her first television interview since the tragedy, six months later, she explained the decision to Oprah.

-“It was very hard to do, but the story had to be told,” Reba said.
-“I wanted to do it with Jane Sanderson with People magazine, because Jane is a good friend of mine and I knew she would tell the story like I told it.
-It was very protective of the families.”
+"It was very hard to do, but the story had to be told," Reba said.
+"I wanted to do it with Jane Sanderson with People magazine because Jane is a good friend of mine and I knew she would tell the story like I told it.
+It was very protective of the families."

-The article recounted tales of volunteers at the crash site who needed to later be calmed by a psychologist.
+The article recounted tales of volunteers at the crash site who needed to be later calmed by a psychologist.
 But it also noted that, mercifully, the crash and explosion were instantaneous.
 The victims likely never even knew it happened.

-Reba also shared the music community’s overwhelming support during the terrible tragedy.
+Reba also shared the music community's overwhelming support during the tragedy.
 She told Oprah Dolly Parton called her and offered her literally everything.
-Reba said, “She called me at the office and said, ‘You need my band, management, buses, take ’em.
-Take anything you want.'”
+Reba said, "She called me at the office and said, 'You need my band, management, buses, take 'em.
+Take anything you want.'"

 Bit by bit, one step at a time, McEntire and the music community as a whole banded together to overcome the horrific tragedy.

-That fateful flight also played a huge role in the rest of Reba’s career.
+That fateful flight also played a massive role in the rest of Reba's career.
 She almost immediately returned to the studio to record her sixteenth album.
-In the album notes, Reba called the process of making that particular record “a form of healing.”
+In the album notes, Reba called the process of making that particular record "a form of healing."

 She chose songs specifically to deal with the loss.
 That album, For My Broken Heart, became one of the most iconic in her entire career.
 It was a stark contrast to the pop-laden Rumor Has It that McEntire was touring behind when the accident occurred.